bcdtv/EC504-Project/README.md

 // get if the Deque is empty
 bool Deque::isEmpty()

-// get the next number greater than value int Deque::successor(int value)
+// get the next number greater than value (does not pop) int Deque::successor(int value)

-// get the next number less than value int Deque::predecessor(int value)
+// get the next number less than value (does not pop) int Deque::predecessor(int value)

 // get all the nodes in a vector